 The most iconic of sunset spots in Ibiza.
 The San Antonio Bay sunset strip is well connected with the rest of the island.
 Because it is such a famous sunset spot it’s not uncommon to see exclusive private charter yachts scattered in the bay.

 The strip starts just a short walk up the San Antonio beachfront and is light work for the majority who take the footpath.

 This spot is all about being a part of the shared Ibiza sunset experience.
 Cafe Del Mar is where it all started in 1980 and has been shared by many others, enjoying the same thing.
 It’s all about being part of history where the whole is greater than the sum of its parts.

 Two established names that need no introduction on San Antonio’s sunset strip are Café Del Mar and Café Mambo.
 The mood is one of mellow contemplation during the day before the DJs ‘put the sun to bed’, and the music gets cranked up for the fiesta.

 Na Xamena Cliffs

-Getting There: If you are coming here by car/scooter, you’ll head in the opposite direction from Cala Benirras.
+Na Xamena is an exclusive area in the Northern part of Ibiza.
+If you are coming here by car/scooter, you’ll head in the opposite direction from Cala Benirras.
 The cliffs are a short ten-minute drive up the peninsula’s hill until you are overlooking the Mediterranean with the stunning Na Xamena viewpoint in front of you.

-Food/drink: The Hacienda Na Xamena is a boujee option for those who are after a perfect setting for their Instagram feeds.
+The Hacienda Na Xamena is a boujee option for those who are after a perfect setting for their Instagram feeds.
 The remote location means you won’t have to photoshop out all those other pesky people from that #nofilter Ibiza sunset snap.